isomerpages/imh-ac/_frequently-asked-questions/For Professionals.md

 are programmes you are eligible for.</p>
 <p><strong>Q: How many years of experience in the ASD field is required for me to participate in the programmes? </strong>
 <br>A: There is a wide variety of programmes that are available to professionals
 of differing expertise.
-If you are unsure of your eligibility for a particular research and/or training activity, you may send in an enquiry with us
-<a href="https://asdcollaborative.sg/contact-us/" rel="noopener nofollow" target="_blank">here</a>.</p>
+Please refer to the eligibility criteria of each programme before registering your interest.
+If you are unsure of your eligibility for a particular research and/or training programme, you may send in an enquiry with us <a href="https://asdcollaborative.sg/contact-us/" rel="noopener nofollow" target="_blank">here</a>.</p>
 <p></p>
 <p></p>